zachharkey/grunt-nautilus/README.md

 ## Builds

 There are two main files arrays utilized.
 One is a global `scripts.js`.
-For this one, any faeture modules you may want included in the build need to be listed as dependencies in `app.js`.
+For this one, any controller modules you may want included in the build need to be listed as dependencies in `app.js`.
 This array looks like this:

 - `vendor/**/*.js`
 - `lib/**/*.js`
 - `app/util/**/*.js`
 - `app/core/**/*.js`
-	- _Any feature modules matched in app.site.js @deps will stack here_
+	- _Any controller modules matched in app.js will stack here_
 - `app.js`

-The other builds are for the feature modules by name.
-Each feature module will compile with its dependencies to a file named the same as the module's name.
+The other builds are for the controller modules by name.
+Each controller module will compile with its dependencies to a file named the same as the module's name.
 For a module named `home` you would get this:

 - `vendor/**/*.js`
 - `lib/**/*.js`
-	- _Any @deps matched in the app.home.js file will stack here_
+	- _Any @deps matched in the app.controller.home.js file will stack here_
-- `app.home.js`
+- `controllers/app.controllers.home.js`

 ## App-Js Task

-The `appjs` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core`, `feature` and `util`.
+The `appjs` task allows you to specify a new module for your Javascript application using either of the 3 available levels, `core`, `util` and `controller`.
 The module argument is used to name the module as it will exist on the global `app` object.
 The following describes how files will be generated for you:

 ```
-# Creates app/feature/app.home.js
+# Creates app/controllers/app.controllers.home.js
-grunt appjs:feature:home
+grunt appjs:controller:home

 # Creates app/core/app.core.Class.js
 grunt appjs:core:Class